-This engaging puzzle is a unique and fun way to review the order of operations!
+This engaging puzzle is a unique way to review the order of operations and core standard CCSS 6.EE.A.1!

 Students LOVE puzzles!